Skip to content

 Tollymore is known for its diverse landscape, which includes lush woodlands, rivers, waterfalls, and grottos.
 The Shimna River, with its beautiful stone bridges, meanders throughout the forest park.

-Visitors can explore Tollymore’s many walking trails, which are suitable for various levels of fitness.
-If you’re lucky enough, you might even spot inhabitant wildlife such as red squirrels, and wild fallow deer.
+Visitors can explore Tollymore’s many walking trails suitable for various fitness levels.
+You might spot inhabitant wildlife such as red squirrels and wild fallow deer if lucky enough.

-The beauty of Tollymore Forest Park has made it a popular filming location for TV shows such as Game of Thrones and you definitely have to include the spot on your list of things to do in County Down.
+The beauty of Tollymore Forest Park has made it a famous filming location for TV shows such as Game of Thrones, and you have to include the spot on your list of things to do in County Down.

 Visit Murlough Beach